ME-ICA/tedana/docs/approach.rst

 The actual decision tree is dependent on the component selection algorithm employed.
 ``tedana`` includes three options `tedana_orig`, `meica` and `minimal` (which uses hardcoded thresholds applied to each of the metrics).
-`These decision trees are detailed here`_.
+These decision trees are detailed in :ref:`included_decision_trees`.

 Components that are classified as noise are projected out of the optimally combined data, yielding a denoised timeseries, which is saved as **desc-denoised_bold.nii.gz**.

 .. image:: /_static/a15_denoised_data_timeseries.png

-.. _These decision trees are detailed here: included_decision_trees.html

 *******************************
 Manual classification with RICA